celeryness/GuateCovidData/README.md

 A PHP utility to convert the CSVs produced daily by the Ministry of Health in Guatemala (MSPAS) (https://tablerocovid.mspas.gob.gt/) to NDJSON format as one integrated table for uploading to services like Google BigQuery or Amazon Redshift.

-Please note: this utility was written in PHP 7.4 and uses features such as variable typing that have only been available since PHP 7.4.
+Please note: this utility was written in PHP 7.4 and uses features such as property typing that have only been available since PHP 7.4.
 Therefore you must have PHP 7.4 (or greater) available on the terminal/command line to use this utility.
+The PHP mbstring extension must be enabled.

 ### Usage